willfleetw/rusty_dns/docs/DNS_Documentation.md

 Announcing UDP buffer sizes that are too small may result in fallback to TCP with a corresponding load impact on DNS servers.
 This is especially important with DNSSEC, where answers are much larger.

+## Resource Record Sets

+Each resource record has a label, class, type, and data.
+It is meaningless for two records to ever have label, class, type, and data to all be equal - servers should suppress such duplicates if encountered.
+It is however possible for most record types to exist with the same label, class, and type, but with different data.
+Such a group of records is defines as a Resource Record Set (RRSet).

+### TTLs of RRs in an RRSet

+The TTLs of all RRs in an RRSet MUST be the same.

+Should a client receive a response containing RRs from an RRSet with differing TTLs, it should treat this as an error.
+If the RRSet concerned is from a non-authoritative source for this data, the client should simply ignore the RRSet, and if the values were required, seek to acquire them from an authoritative source.
+Clients that are configured to send all queries to one, or more, particular servers should treat those servers as authoritative for this purpose.
+Should an authoritative source send such a malformed RRSet, the client should treat the RRs for all purposes as if all TTLs in the RRSet had been set to the value of the lowest TTL in the RRSet.

+### Receiving RRSets

+Servers must never merge RRs from a response with RRs in their cache to form an RRSet.
+If a response contains data that would form an RRSet with data in a server's cache the server must either ignore the RRs in the response, or discard the entire RRSet currently in the cache, as appropriate.
+Consequently the issue of TTLs varying between the cache and a response does not cause concern, one will be ignored.
+That is, one of the data sets is always incorrect if the data from an answer differs from the data in the cache.
+The challenge for the server is to determine which of the data sets is correct, if one is, and retain that, while ignoring the other.
+Note that if a server receives an answer containing an RRSet that is identical to that in its cache, with the possible exception of the TTL value, it may, optionally, update the TTL in its cache with the TTL of the received answer.
+It should do this if the received answer would be considered more authoritative (as discussed in the next section) than the previously cached answer.

+#### Ranking Data

+When considering whether to accept an RRSet in a reply, or retain an RRSet already in its cache instead, a server should consider the relative likely trustworthiness of the various data.
+An authoritative answer from a reply should replace cached data that had been obtained from additional information in an earlier reply.
+However additional information from a reply will be ignored if the cache contains data from an authoritative answer or a zone file.

+The accuracy of data available is assumed from its source.
+Trustworthiness shall be, in order from most to least:

+    + Data from a primary zone file, other than glue data,
+    + Data from a zone transfer, other than glue,
+    + The authoritative data included in the answer section of an authoritative reply.
+    + Data from the authority section of an authoritative answer,
+    + Glue from a primary zone, or glue from a zone transfer,
+    + Data from the answer section of a non-authoritative answer, and non-authoritative data from the answer section of authoritative answers,
+    + Additional information from an authoritative answer, Data from the authority section of a non-authoritative answer, Additional information from non-authoritative answers.

+Note that the answer section of an authoritative answer normally contains only authoritative data.
+However when the name sought is an alias (see section 10.1.1) only the record describing that alias is necessarily authoritative.
+Clients should assume that other records may have come from the server's cache.
+Where authoritative answers are required, the client should query again, using the canonical name associated with the alias.

+Unauthenticated RRs received and cached from the least trustworthy of those groupings, that is data from the additional data section, and data from the authority section of a non-authoritative answer, should not be cached in such a way that they would ever be returned as answers to a received query.
+They may be returned as additional information where appropriate.
+Ignoring this would allow the trustworthiness of relatively untrustworthy data to be increased without cause or excuse.

+When DNSSEC is in use, and an authenticated reply has been received and verified, the data thus authenticated shall be considered more trustworthy than unauthenticated data of the same type.
+Note that throughout this document, "authoritative" means a reply with the AA bit set.
+DNSSEC uses trusted chains of SIG and KEY records to determine the authenticity of data, the AA bit is almost irrelevant.
+However DNSSEC aware servers must still correctly set the AA bit in responses to enable correct operation with servers that are not security aware.

+Note that, glue excluded, it is impossible for data from two correctly configured primary zone files, two correctly configured secondary zones (data from zone transfers) or data from correctly configured primary and secondary zones to ever conflict.
+Where glue for the same name exists in multiple zones, and differs in value, the nameserver should select data from a primary zone file in preference to secondary, but otherwise may choose any single set of such data.
+Choosing that which appears to come from a source nearer the authoritative data source may make sense where that can be determined.
+Choosing primary data over secondary allows the source of incorrect glue data to be discovered more readily, when a problem with such data exists.
+Where a server can detect from two zone files that one or more are incorrectly configured, so as to create conflicts, it should refuse to load the zones determined to be erroneous, and issue suitable diagnostics.

+"Glue" above includes any record in a zone file that is not properly part of that zone, including nameserver records of delegated sub- zones (NS records), address records that accompany those NS records (A, AAAA, etc), and any other stray data that might appear.

+### Sending RRSets

+A Resource Record Set should only be included once in any DNS reply.
+It may occur in any of the Answer, Authority, or Additional Information sections, as required.
+However it should not be repeated in the same, or any other, section, except where explicitly required by a specification.
+For example, an AXFR response requires the SOA record (always an RRSet containing a single RR) be both the first and last record of the reply.
+Where duplicates are required this way, the TTL transmitted in each case must be the same.

 # IN-ADDR.ARPA Domain